 - It is recommended to use your uwaterloo.ca email address when submitting your application and corresponding with the University.

 - Any questions should be directed to firstname.lastname@example.org.

-The next deadline (for Spring 2017 re-admission) is March 1, 2017.
-Remember that the last opportunity for enrolment in the program is Fall 2017.
-Deadline for applications for Fall 2017 entry are due no later than July 1, 2017.
+The next deadline (for Fall 2017 re-admission) is July 1, 2017.
+Remember that this will be last opportunity for enrolment in the program.

 N.B.
 Those who have already applied do not need to re-apply.